From the folding of the flag to the sounding of Taps, here is a guide to what you can expect during military funeral honors.

 - Stand facing the flag recipient and hold the folded flag waist high with the straight edge facing the recipient.

 - Lean toward the flag recipient and solemnly present the flag to the recipient.

-Effective April 17, 2012, the Department of Defense standardized the flag presentation verbiage for Military Funeral Honors ceremonies.
-The following verbiage, mandated by the Department of Defense, will be used when presenting the American flag during the funeral service:
+Effective April 17, 2012, the Department of Defense standardized the flag presentation language for military funeral honors ceremonies.
+The following words, mandated by the DOD, will be used when presenting the American flag during the funeral service:

 - Burial flags are provided at no cost.

 - The flag will be presented to the veteran’s next of kin.
 If no claim is made for the flag by the next of kin, it may be given, upon request, to a close friend or associate of the deceased veteran.

 - Additional information can be obtained from the VA’s website.

 Additional funeral honors elements: Depending on available resources and personnel, other elements may be added to the minimum two-person uniformed detail.
 These elements may include a gun salute, color guard, pallbearers, a caisson and a military flyover.
 Trained volunteers through the Authorized Provider Partnership Program and veteran services organizations may augment the two-person service detail as members of the firing party or color guard.
 They can also serve as pallbearers and assist in other elements of the process.

 Military flyovers: Military flyovers are not part of the mandated funeral honors ceremony as required by Title 10, Section 1491 United States Code, but can be arranged if supporting personnel and aircraft are available.